rbourgeois33/SoL-scan-cuda/README.md

 My solution implements the [decoupled lookback](https://research.nvidia.com/sites/default/files/pubs/2016-03_Single-pass-Parallel-Prefix/nvr-2016-002.pdf) method of Meririll and Garland as strongly suggested by the teacher with extra optimisations:

-- Increased work per threads, each threads handles `WPT=12` elements to reduce the amount of blocks (virtually, blocks are `WPT` times bigger).
+- Increased work per threads, each threads handles `WPT` elements to reduce the amount of blocks (virtually, blocks are `WPT` times bigger).
 This mainly helps because it shortens the lookback lenght, and therefore reduces the lookback latency.
 - Occupancy maximizing block size of 768.
 Large blocks are needed to reduce the lookback latency, but blocks of 1024 hurt the occupancy.
 The maximal size that ensures 100% occupancy is 768 as indicated by `ncu`.
 - All unrollable loops are unrolled.
 - Parallel lookback: each block uses it's first 32 threads (first warp) to lookback a 32-blocks wide window in a SIMD fashion, dramatically reducing the lookback latency.
 This implies the use of warp-level intrinsics to perform reductions.